Relintai/pandemonium_engine_docs/usage/scripting/cross_language_scripting.md

-    When creating `.cs` scripts, you should always keep in mind that the class Godot will use is the one named like the `.cs` file itself.
+    When creating `.cs` scripts, you should always keep in mind that the class Pandemonium will use is the one named like the `.cs` file itself.
 If that class does not exist in the file, you'll see the following error:
     `Invalid call.
 Nonexistent function `new` in base`.